pvihung/Personal-Budget-Transactions/README.md

 ## Project Overview
 In My Pocket is a forward-looking personal finance web app designed around one simple question — ***“How much can I spend right now?”***
-The application provides live visibility into your disposable income by continuously reconciling income, expenses, goals, and savings.
+The application provides live visibility into your disposable income by continuously reconciling income and expenses.
 It helps users plan proactively, visualize their financial health, and make confident spending decisions — all from a unified dashboard.

----
-## Core Value Propostion
+## Core Value Proposition
 - Provide a centralized financial control surface for end users.
 - Transform raw transactions into meaningful analytics leveraging.
 - Maintain a low‑overhead, fully portable footprint using SQLite.
 - Enable fast onboarding and minimal cognitive friction.

 ## Insightful Visualizations
 1. Dashboard Insights
 - A unified landing experience presenting: